Trip Advisor Excellency

 Activities: Worshiping Brothers and Sisters

-The final day of the Tihar festival and calling BhaiTika.
-This is the day of brothers and sisters.
-Brothers and sisters gather after so much time on the auspicious occasion of BhaiTika.
-“Yampanchak” is another name that gives to Tihar.
-On these days, brothers and sisters can gather along and settle for Tihar quotes on their foreheads.
-Sisters would put the multi-colored tika on their brother’s forehead along with splendid garlands and supply them some Shaguns (a quite candy) as a Tihar gift.
+The final day of the Tihar festival is called BhaiTika.
+This is the day of brothers and sisters, who gather after so much time on the auspicious occasion of BhaiTika.
+“Yampanchak” is another name that is given to Tihar.
+These days, brothers and sisters can gather and settle for Tihar quotes on their foreheads.
+Sisters put the multi-colored tika on their brother’s forehead and splendid garlands and supply them with some Shaguns (a quiet candy) as a Tihar gift.

 Tihar festival

 During the Tihar festival, relatives and friends meet each other and exchange Tihar gifts and greetings with each other.
 Generally speaking, Nepalis will celebrate eleven great festivals from mid-October to mid-November.
-Each house, store, shopping complex, will lit a variety of colorful lights.
-Tihar festival is also famous as Deepawali and considered as the “festivals of lights.”
+Each house, store, and shopping complex will light various colorful lights.
+Tihar festival is also famous as Deepawali and is considered the “festival of lights.”
 All the city houses.

-The festival of light, Tihar, is celebrating as it marks the victory of good over bad.
-Although This festival makes the relationship between animals and humans strong by observing crows.
-Cows, dogs, and ox.
+The festival of light, the Tihar festival, is celebrated as it marks the victory of good over evil.
+However, This festival strengthens the relationship between animals and humans by observing crows: cows, dogs, and ox.
 People indulge in feasting and also rejoicing.
 They clean their houses, put on new clothes, and also taste various types of delicious foods.
-There is a public holiday in this festival for all the schools, colleges, and offices.
+This festival is a public holiday for all the schools, colleges, and offices.

-At night, every family and stores can lit forms of colorful lights, and also the sky is stuffing with spectacular fireworks.
-Throughout this festival, friends and relatives can get reunion and exchange Tihar gifts and greetings with one another.
+Every family and store can light forms of colorful lights at night, and the sky is stuffed with spectacular fireworks.
+Friends and relatives can reunite and exchange Tihar gifts and greetings throughout this festival.

-Nepalese placed on their new garments and create the determination to begin a brand new life.
+Nepalese placed on their new garments and created the determination to begin a brand new life.

-Celebrating these types of festival increase brotherhood among the people and makes relief from the daily chaos.
-Cooking a delicious meal, flying kites, decorating homes, and streets.
-Playing cards are a significant activity also during the festive period.
+Celebrating these types of festivals increases brotherhood among the people and relieves the daily chaos.
+We cook delicious meals, fly kites, and decorate homes and streets.
+Playing cards is a significant activity during the festive period.
 It also protects our culture and traditional songs.

-Although the Tihar Festival celebrates for a short span, this is the most enjoyable festival.
+Although the Tihar Festival is celebrated briefly, it is the most enjoyable festival.
 Many people dance, sing, play cards, and engage in various delightful activities.

 Dhanteras

-Dhanteras, also known as Dhan Trayodashi and Dhanwantari Jayanti, is honored on this day together with Kaag Tihar.
-On this day, Hindus honor Dhanvantari, the goddess of healing and wealth.
-On this day, it is customary for individuals to purchase jewelry, kitchenware, and household appliances.
-On this day, purchasing gold, silver, or copper is seen as lucky.
+Dhanteras, also known as Dhan Trayodashi and Dhanwantari Jayanti, is honored along with Kaag Tihar.
+On this day, Hindus celebrate Dhanvantari, the goddess of healing and wealth.
+Today, it is customary for individuals to purchase jewelry, kitchenware, and household appliances.
+Today, buying gold, silver, or copper is seen as lucky.

 Are Diwali and Tihar the same?

 Locals in Nepal refer to Diwali, also known as “Deepawali,” most frequently as “Tihar.”
 There are other names, such as “Yamapanchak” or “Swanti.”
 The five days of the God of Death, Lord Yama, are known as “Yamapanchak.”
-It is a five-day Hindu festival that is observed in Nepal and in a few Indian states, including West Bengal and Sikkim.
-Tihar is especially celebrated in Darjeeling and Kalimpong, which are home to a sizable population of ethnic Nepalis.
+It is a five-day Hindu festival in Nepal and a few Indian states, including West Bengal and Sikkim.
+Tihar is mainly celebrated in Darjeeling and Kalimpong, home to a sizable population of ethnic Nepalis.

-Tihar is comparable to Diwali, the festival of lights celebrated in India, but there are several key differences.
-Tihar is celebrated by lighting diyo both inside and outside the house, similar to Diwali.
+Tihar is comparable to Diwali, the festival of lights celebrated in India, but several key differences exist.
+Tihar is celebrated by lighting diyo inside and outside the house, similar to Diwali.
 The five days of Tihar, in contrast to the Indian festival, feature celebration and devotion among the four creatures connected to the Hindu deity of death, Yama, with the last day being designated for people.

-The celebration is said to start with Kaag (crow) Tihar on Trayodashi tithi of Krtika krishna paksa (the 13th day of the waning moon) and finish with Bhai Tika on Dwitiya tithi of Kartika sukla paksa every year, according to the Vikram Samvat calendar.
-The celebration always takes place some time between October and November, according to the international calendar.
+The celebration is said to start with Kaag (crow) Tihar on Trayodashi tithi of Kartika Krishna paksha (the 13th day of the waning moon) and finish with Bhai Tika on Dwitiya tithi of Kartika sukla paksha every year, according to the Vikram Samvat calendar.
+According to the international calendar, the celebration occurs between October and November.

-Both Diwali and Tihar, which have similar cultural origins, use clay lanterns, fireworks, lights, colorful rangoli, and sweets to commemorate the victory of good over evil.
+Diwali and Tihar festivals have similar cultural origins and use clay lanterns, fireworks, lights, colorful rangoli, and sweets to commemorate the victory of good over evil.
 The dates are the same: the night of the new moon in the eighth Hindu month.
-On the main day of the celebration, both nations also honor Goddess Lakshmi (the wealth goddess).
-The 5-day festivities, however, vary greatly from one another.
+On the primary day of the celebration, both nations also honor Goddess Lakshmi (the wealth goddess).
+The 5-day festivities, however, vary significantly from one another.

-The primary distinction between the two festivals is that Diwali places a greater emphasis on the gods, whereas Tihar emphasizes giving thanks to animals and honoring the support they give to people.
+The primary distinction between the two festivals is that Diwali emphasizes the gods more.
+In contrast, Tihar emphasizes giving thanks to animals and honoring their support of people.
 Hindus in Nepal celebrate Tihar, but Hindus in India, Jains, and Sikhs celebrate Diwali.

-The following highlights some of the differences between Diwali and Tihar from day 1 to day 5.
+The following highlights some differences between Diwali and Tihar from day 1 to day 5.

-Day 1: In Nepal, the first day is Kaag Tihar, during which time crows are regarded as Lord Yama’s messengers.
+Day 1: In Nepal, the first day is Kaag Tihar, when crows are regarded as Lord Yama’s messengers.
 On this day, they are fed and worshipped.
 Similar to this, the first day of Dhanteras is celebrated in India.
 People tidy up their homes in preparation for the occasion.
 Additionally, they shop for lucky things like copper, gold, silver, utensils, and worship supplies.

 Day 2: In Nepal, it is Kukur Tihar on the second day.
 Dogs are admired for their friendliness and loyalty.
 People worship their dogs with marigold garlands and mark their pets’ foreheads with red markings (tika).
 Even the dogs receive great meals from them.
-Choti Diwali, on the other hand, is observed on this day in India.
+On the other hand, Choti Diwali is observed in India today.
 People begin to decorate their homes with rangoli floor patterns and string lights.

-Day 3: Nepalis celebrate Gai Tihar on this day.
-Similar to how dogs were worshipped the day before, cows are worshipped throughout the day.
+Day 3: Nepalis celebrate Gai Tihar festival on this day.
+Like how dogs were worshipped the day before, cows are honored throughout the day.
 The Lakshmi ritual is carried out in the evening.
 Even their home is decorated with lights and marigold garlands on the door.
 Similar to this, Diwali is celebrated in India on the third day.
 Families gather together to enjoy meals and give gifts.
-The clay lanterns are lit around the home during a religious worship of Lakshmi.
+The clay lanterns are lit around the home during the religious worship of Lakshmi.

-Day 4: Goru Tihar is celebrated on the fourth day.
+Day 4: Goru Tihar festival is celebrated on the fourth day.
 The religion practiced on this day varies by ethnic group.
 While some worship mountains or themselves, the majority worship the ox.
 In contrast, Padwa is in India.
-People even open new business accounts on this auspicious day in belief of getting fortune and abundant.
+People even open new business accounts on this auspicious day to get fortune and abundance.

-Day 5: The final auspicious day of Tihar is Bhai Tika.
+Day 5: The final auspicious day of the Tihar festival is Bhai Tika.
 Sibling relationships are honored through specific ceremonies.
-Sisters frequently perform acts of worship for their brothers by applying a 7-color tika (saptarangi tika) to their foreheads.
+Sisters frequently perform acts of worship for their brothers by applying a 7-color tika (Saptarangi tika) to their foreheads.
 They provide plenty of sweets, delicious prepared meals, and fruits to their children in addition to tika.
 Bhai Duj is celebrated in India on this day.
 Similar to Bai Tika, it is a celebration of rituals between siblings.
-Sisters and brothers undergo rituals of protection and exchange presents and treats to honor their special relationship.
+Sisters and brothers undergo traditions of protection and exchange presents and treats to honor their unique relationship.

-Tihar and Diwali are different and special in this sense.
-While the celebrations of the two counties are different, the majority of the customs and practices are the same.
-Tihar and Diwali both have the same objectives in mind when they are celebrated, which are good fortune and family prosperity.
+Tihar and Diwali are different and unique in this sense.
+While the celebrations in the two countries are various, most customs and practices are the same.
+When celebrated, Tihar and Diwali have the same objectives: good fortune and family prosperity.

-The reason behind the celebration of Tihar in Nepal
+The reason behind the celebration of Tihar festival in Nepal

-Different groups in Nepal observe Tihar in different ways.
+Different groups in Nepal observe the Tihar festival in various ways.
 The celebration is referred to as Swanti by Newars and Deepawali by Madhesis.
 The second-largest festival in Nepal is known as Tihar.
 It’s also referred to as Dipawali or Diwali.
-With candles, bright rangoli on the ground, and sparkling lighting, you can see the celebrations taking place everywhere as the sun sets.
-This time had a completely different, lively, and beautiful energy.
-Anyone may take in the ambience, enjoy the culture, and participate in these lovely festivities.
+With candles, bright rangoli on the ground, and sparkling lighting, you can see the celebrations everywhere as the sun sets.
+This time, I had a different, lively, and beautiful energy.
+Anyone may enjoy the ambiance and culture and participate in these lovely festivities.
 But what makes us celebrate Tihar?
 Is there a particular reason for the celebration of Tihar?

-There are several stories related to Tihar’s history.
-The tale of Lord Yama, the God of Death, and his sister Yamuna is the best known of all of them.
+There are several stories related to the history of the Tihar festival.
+The best-known is the tale of Lord Yama, the God of Death, and his sister Yamuna.
 The person who arbitrates the souls of individuals after their deaths is thought to be Lord Yama, the Hindu deity of death.
-He makes the decision as to whether to send their souls to heaven or hell.
+He decides as to whether to send their souls to heaven or hell.
 Once, he was about to see Yamuna, his sister.
-However, he was so preoccupied with his work that he was unable to see her.
-Yamuna, on the other hand, couldn’t wait to see her brother.
+However, he was so preoccupied with his work that he could not see her.
+On the other hand, Yamuna couldn’t wait to see her brother.

-She then invited him to come meet her by sending him messages.
-According to folklore, she initially sent a bird (a crow), then a dog, and finally a cow.
+She then invited him to come to meet her by sending him messages.
+According to folklore, she initially sent a bird (a crow), a dog, and a cow.
 However, even then, Lord Yama did not visit her.
 She had finally made up her mind to meet him alone.
-The fifth day of Tihar, or Bhai “Tika,” is observed on this day.
+The fifth day of the Tihar festival, or Bhai “Tika,” is observed on this day.
 It is stated that the Yamuna adored her brother on this day and showered good fortune upon him.
 So, in keeping with Yamuna’s example, the ritual of sisters honoring their brothers and wishing them well was created and is being followed.

-Another tale about Lord Krishna explains the beginnings of the Govardhan puja, which is celebrated on the fourth day of Tihar.
-It tells the tale of how Lord Indra, the Rain God, cursed Gokul Village, putting it in danger of flooding and excessive rain.
-Krishna raised the huge Govardhan Mountain on his tiny finger to provide shelter for his village’s residents and animals.
-People in Gokul presented Govardhan Mountain with a variety of food items as thanks for saving their lives, and they adored him for saving them.
+Another tale about Lord Krishna explains the beginnings of the Govardhan puja, which is celebrated on the fourth day of the Tihar festival.
+It tells the story of how Lord Indra, the Rain God, cursed Gokul Village, putting it in danger of flooding and excessive rain.
+Krishna raised the massive Govardhan Mountain on his tiny finger to provide shelter for his village’s residents and animals.
+People in Gokul presented Govardhan Mountain with various food items as thanks for saving their lives, and they adored him for keeping them.

-After Dashain, Tihar is the second-largest celebration in Nepal, and it often receives a three-day national holiday from the government.
-The festival is unique in that it honors not only the gods but also creatures like crows, cows, and dogs that have coexisted with humans for a long time.
+After Dashain, the Tihar festival is the second-largest celebration in Nepal, and the government often grants it a three-day national holiday.
+The festival is unique; it honors the gods and creatures like crows, cows, and dogs that have coexisted with humans for a long time.

 As a holy welcome for the gods and goddesses, especially Lakshmi, Nepalis often create designs on the flooring of living rooms or gardens using materials like colored rice, dried flour, colorful sand, or flower petals, known as Rangoli.

 In addition, it influences the energy and vibrations of the surroundings.
-It is possible to see many of Tihar’s attractions at any particular time.
-Tihar’s main attractions include:
+Seeing many of Tihar’s attractions at any particular time is possible.
+Tihar’s main interests include:

-Worshipping animals in order to express gratitude for their protection and harvest
+Worshipping animals to express gratitude for their protection and harvest

 Praying to the deity of death, Lord Yama, for accurate death judgment

-Worshiping the goddess of riches, Lakshmi, who is said to have been born on Tihar, to ensure success and fortune in life.
+Worshiping the goddess of riches, Lakshmi, who is said to have been born in Tihar, to ensure success and fortune in life.

-Despite the Nepali government’s recent restriction on their use due to an increase in injuries, firecrackers are frequently set off during the event.
+Despite the Nepali government’s recent restriction on their use due to increased injuries, firecrackers are frequently set off during the event.
 However, it must still be done safely and under supervision.

 Children frequently visit homes while singing and pleading for food and money in exchange for presents.

-During the celebration, it is common to play card games, the cowrie shell game kauda, or the langur burja.
+During the celebration, playing card games, the cowrie shell game kauda, or the langur burja, is common.

-The event is unique in that it honors not only the gods but also creatures like crows, cows, and dogs that have coexisted with humans for a long time.
+The event is unique in that it honors the gods and creatures like crows, cows, and dogs that have coexisted with humans for a long time.

-There are other methods to celebrate Tihar in Nepal, aside from joining a Nepali family.
+There are other ways to celebrate Tihar in Nepal besides joining a Nepali family.
 Here are a few of the best:

 Rani Pokhari Temple

-On Bhai Tika, the fifth day of Tihar, this temple is accessible to the general public.
-The temple of Matrikeshwar Mahadev, one of Lord Shiva’s incarnations, is located in the heart of Kathmandu, in the center of a man-made pond of 400 square meters.
-The white bridge that goes to the temple grounds is a pleasure to cross.
-Your heart will be stolen by the stunning sight of the white elephant sculptures on the temple walls.
+On Bhai Tika, the fifth day of the Tihar festival, this temple is accessible to the general public.
+The temple of Matrikeshwar Mahadev, one of Lord Shiva’s incarnations, is located in the heart of Kathmandu, in the center of an artificial 400 square-meter pond.
+Crossing the white bridge to the temple grounds is a pleasure.
+The stunning sight of the white elephant sculptures on the temple walls will steal your heart.

-If you are already here, make plans for the fifth day of Tihar well in advance to see the beautiful sunrise gliding over this serene landscape of white splendor.
+If you are already here, plan for the fifth day of Tihar to see the beautiful sunrise gliding over this serene landscape of white splendor.
 Visit the Rani Pokhari Temple, which is only accessible to the general public once a year during Bhai Tika.
-There, you may stroll around the peaceful pond’s perimeter and observe the nearby town.
+You may stroll around the peaceful pond’s perimeter and observe the nearby town.

 Kathmandu street

-With bright rangoli on the ground and sparkling lighting from candles, you can see the celebrations taking place everywhere as the sun sets.
-This time had a completely different, lively, and beautiful energy.
-Anyone may take in the ambience, enjoy the culture, and participate in these lovely festivities.
+With bright rangoli on the ground and sparkling lighting from candles, you can see the celebrations everywhere as the sun sets.
+During the Tihar festival, there is different, lively, and beautiful energy.
+Anyone may enjoy the ambiance and culture and participate in these lovely festivities.
 I hope this gives you a sense of what Tihar is like in Kathmandu.

-Explore Kathmandu, which is overflowing with gorgeous lights, religious festivities, cultural performances, and festival activities.
-You may go there to buy gifts at the well-known Thamel Market and to see rituals at gorgeous temples.
+Explore Kathmandu, overflowing with gorgeous lights, religious festivities, cultural performances, and festival activities.
+You may buy gifts at the well-known Thamel Market and see rituals at stunning temples.
 Children play with sparklers and firecrackers while fireworks boom over the city.
-You can feel completely different vibes and positive energy during your exploration on the streets.
+You can feel completely different vibes and positive energy while exploring the streets.

-You can even join the festival by performing the same rituals as the locals do.
+You can join the festival by performing the same rituals as the locals.
 You can head out into the streets with your red tika, marigold garlands, and some treats to celebrate Kukur Tihar and thank dogs for their loyalty.

 Visit Markets

-The market has a crazy feel.
-Beautiful lamps and lights line up in front of every store and market.
-Each and every home and business is decorated with marigold garlands wrapped around the front doors, and every storefront has a charming, bright front mural.
-They truly put their all into making each and every one, and they all look gorgeous.
+The market has a crazy feel during the Tihar festival.
+Beautiful lamps and lights line the front of every store and market.
+Every home and business is decorated with marigold garlands wrapped around the front doors, and every storefront has a charming, bright front mural.
+They truly put their all into making everyone look gorgeous.

 Trekking plan or village exploration

-Visit the villages for a more regional celebration.
-Stay close to Chitwan National Park to learn about the Tharu group’s celebrations, or climb the circuit close to Annapurna and stay overnight in small villages along the route to enjoy a really one-of-a-kind event.
+Visit the villages for a more regional celebration in Tihar festival time.
+Stay close to Chitwan National Park to learn about the Tharu group’s festivities, or climb the circuit close to Annapurna and stay overnight in small villages to enjoy a one-of-a-kind event.